Psly12/daft-task/readme.md

 Assertion for the keyword is done on the URL by matching `terms=keyword` and by looking for the keyword in a property's description and list of features.
 Relevent files : `FilterModal.ts` and `keyword-search.ts`.

+When a result is opened, the result ID is verified in the URL with the data-testid of the result card.
+Relevent file : `ResultsPage.ts`

 Try failing the test by changing the value of searchTerm or keyword variable in the `keyword-search.ts`